Bit depth – meaning, calculation & influence on the sound

 For streaming: 256–320 kbps (AAC or MP3).
 For mastering: lossless, e.g., 24-bit WAV/AIFF.
 The best bitrate depends on the application.

-Spotify uses a bit depth of 16 bits during internal processing.
-Playback is lossy with up to 320 kbps in Ogg Vorbis for premium accounts.
+Spotify uses a bit depth of 16 bit for internal processing.
+Premium playback is lossy at up to 320 kbps in Ogg Vorbis.

 Bit depth describes how finely an audio signal is resolved in terms of volume.
 The higher the bit depth, the greater the possible dynamic range and the lower the quantization artifacts.